Skip to content

 Cmd / Ctrl + N adds a new shot to the first focused scene.

-If you press past the last scene in the project, CineLog creates a new empty scene at the end and focuses it.
-Same with before the first scene.
+If you press past the last scene in the project, CineLog creates a new scene (with one starter shot) at the end and focuses it.
 Useful for outline-style work; surprising if you over-pressed the arrow key.
-To clean up, exit Focus and delete the empty scene from Linear if you didn’t want it.
+Pressing before the first scene does nothing.
+To clean up, exit Focus and delete the new scene from Linear if you didn’t want it.

 In Linear view (not Focus), Shift + S toggles a side-by-side script sidebar.
 The script and the shot list scroll in sync — useful for line-by-line shot planning.